Gura Ocniței oil field

 The Gura Ocniței oil field is a giant oil field located in Gura Ocniței, Dâmbovița County.
 It was discovered in 1900 and developed by Petrom.
 It began production in 1905 and produces oil.
-The total proven reserves of the Gura Ocniței oil field are around 1.87 billion barrels (255×106tonnes), and production is centered on 64000 oilbbl/d.
+The total proven reserves of the Gura Ocniței oil field are around 1.87 billion barrels (255 million tonnes), and production is centered on 64000 oilbbl/d.
 The oil field located in Gura Ocniței is the largest in Romania and produced around 1 billion barrels since its commercial opening.